ginglis13/magic-formula-scraper/README.md

 brew cask install chromedriver
 ```

-Replace the line that uses Safari as the browser with these lines:
+Replace the line in scraper.py that uses Safari as the browser with these lines:

 ```python
 options = webdriver.ChromeOptions()